denis-torre/gds-jc-demo/README.md

 3. Run the pipeline using the command below.
 The `--target_tasks` option allows to specify the name of the function to run.

 ```
-# Make sure you are in the right directory - e.g. `/sc/arion/work/YOUR_USERNAME/gds-jc-demo/rnaseq-pipeline`
 python pipeline/pipeline-rnaseq.py --target_tasks plotVennDiagram
 ```

 Here, we specify the name of the last function in the pipeline (`plotVennDiagram`).
 Ruffus will automatically run all previous functions in the pipeline and save the output in the `rnaseq-pipeline/data` directory.
 Alternatively, each step can be run individually by specifying each function's name using the `--target_tasks` parameter.

+NOTE: make sure you are in the correct directory (e.g. `/sc/arion/work/YOUR_USERNAME/gds-jc-demo/rnaseq-pipeline`)

 4. Explore the results in the `rnaseq-pipeline/data` directory.
 VS Code can display images and PDF files directly from within the interface, with no need to copy them to your local machine. ([vscode-pdf](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf) extension is required for viewing PDFs).